luddites-me/docker-tools/docs/overview.md

 ### Multiple stacks

 The `COMPOSE_PROJECT_NAME` variable is used as a prefix for all resources created by `docker-compose`, so it's an easy way maintain containers and volumes for multiple stacks separately.
-E.g., you can run `compose-all.sh down`, then update `COMPOSE_PROJECT_NAME` to some other value, and when you run `compose-all.sh up` will create all new containers and volumes, and your older containers and data will be left in tact in case you want to start them up again by setting `COMPOSE_PROJECT_NAME` back to its original value.
+E.g., you can run `./compose-all.sh down`, then update `COMPOSE_PROJECT_NAME` to some other value, and when you run `./compose-all.sh up` will create all new containers and volumes, and your older containers and data will be left intact in case you want to start them up again by setting `COMPOSE_PROJECT_NAME` back to its original value.
 This makes it relatively easy to maintain stacks of different combinations by just keeping separate `.env.some-stack` files, and linking `.env` to the stack you want active.

 ## `docker-compose` from 10,000'